edibotopic/edibotopic-website/src/_includes/projects.md

 ---

-I am committed in my scholarly and creative work to connecting ideas, approaches and techniques across domains.
-If you are interested in collaborating please reach out to [edibotopic@gmail.com](mailto:edibotopic@gmail.com).
+If you are interested in collaborating in science, art or philosophy reach out to [edibotopic@gmail.com](mailto:edibotopic@gmail.com).